Midway Pest Management

 Mice & Rats

-Rodent feces and urine are among the most dangerous biological contaminants found in homes.
+Rodent feces and urine are among the most dangerous biological contaminants found in residential attics.

 Hantavirus

 Spread through inhaling dust from rodent droppings or urine.
-Can cause Hantavirus Pulmonary Syndrome — a severe, sometimes fatal respiratory disease.
+Can cause Hantavirus Pulmonary Syndrome — a severe, sometimes fatal respiratory disease with a 38% fatality rate.
 Symptoms include fatigue, fever, and muscle aches progressing to coughing and shortness of breath.
+The virus remains viable in dried droppings for days to weeks.

 Salmonella

-Rodents contaminate surfaces and food with Salmonella bacteria through their droppings.
+Rodents contaminate surfaces and insulation with Salmonella bacteria through their droppings.
 Causes food poisoning with symptoms including diarrhea, fever, and abdominal cramps.
-Especially dangerous for children and elderly.
+Children and elderly are at highest risk for severe illness.

 Leptospirosis

 Bacterial infection spread through contact with rodent urine.
 Can cause kidney failure, liver damage, meningitis, and respiratory distress.
-Contracted through cuts in the skin or mucous membranes.
+Contracted through cuts in the skin, mucous membranes, or inhalation of contaminated dust particles.

 Lymphocytic Choriomeningitis (LCMV)

 A viral infection transmitted through exposure to mouse droppings, urine, or nesting materials.
 Can cause neurological disease including meningitis and encephalitis.
-Especially dangerous for pregnant women.
+Especially dangerous for pregnant women — can cause birth defects.

 Raccoons